 Accounts are given a base of 550 free dyno hours each month.
 In addition to these base hours, accounts which verify with a credit card will receive an additional 450 hours added to the monthly free dyno quota.
 This means you can receive a total of 1000 free dyno hours per month, if you verify your account with a credit card.

-You can check how many free dyno hours you have available at any time on your Heroku billing page.
+So how many free dyno hours do you have available?
+Check out your Heroku billing page.

-This means you can run the equivalent of a standard dyno for free for 1,000 hours per month.
-With 744 hours in a 31-day month, that means you can run your production app 24/7 on Heroku for free, right?
+Since you can run a free dyno (which is equivalent to a standard-1x dyno) for 1,000 hours per month, that means you can run your production app 24/7 on Heroku for free, right?

 Well, that depends.

-Most production apps need at least a web process and a background worker process for things like sending email and processing payments.
-That’s two dynos running for 744 hours per month, which exceeds your 1,000 hour allotment.
-Free worker dynos do not automatically idle like free web dynos do, so they’ll be running 24/7 unless you manually scale them down.
+Most production apps need at least a web process and a background worker process for things like sending email and communicating with third-party services.
+This requires a “worker dyno” in addition to your “web dyno”, will exceed your 1,000 hour allotment if you run them both all month.
+And free worker dynos do not automatically sleep like free web dynos do, so they’ll be running 24/7 unless you manually scale them down.

-If you really do need a separate worker process (many production apps do), then you’ve probably outgrown free dynos.
+If you really do need a separate worker process (and most full-stack production apps do), then you’ve probably outgrown free dynos.